singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Let's set up a GitHub repository and push our metalsmith site and generator to a repo of our own..

 #### 1. Create your Git Repo
-Let's create a GitHub repository for our metalsmith page and generator.
+We start by creating a GitHub repository for our metalsmith page and generator.

 Head over to [GitHub](https://github.com/) and create a new repository.
 We're naming ours metalsmith-demo and we'll skip adding files to the repository until after its creation, as this can sometimes create problems (The README, license and gitignore files).